 Bryn Athyn College students create for themselves an appropriate program of study in their area of interest.
 Preparations should begin at least one year in advance.
-Credits earned offcampus can be applied to majors at Bryn Athyn College subject to approval.
-Bryn Athyn College faculty offer initial guidance; however, students are advised to apply to study abroad programs administered through other institutions such as Arcadia University.
-This study abroad program helps college students execute their plans for studying at an institution abroad.
-The program places students in a wide variety of countries, both English-speaking and non-English-speaking.
+Credits earned off campus can be applied to majors at Bryn Athyn College subject to approval.
+Bryn Athyn College faculty offer guidance in choosing between a study abroad program administered through another institution and the College's own exchange programs.